Hragab366/caduceus_lane_task/README.md

 - **Admin Management**
   - Seed admin credentials: `admin@email.com`, password: `1234@Abcd`.
   - Admin can add, edit, and delete authors.
-  - Admin can filter and view all books with author details.
+  - Admin can filter and view all books with author details title and description.

 - **Author Management**
   - Admin can create authors with validation rules.